Ross1116/coder-copy/README.md

 ### Navigation

 - Press `s` to change settings while monitoring
+- Press `v` to view the last processed content in detail
+- Use arrow keys (↑/↓) to scroll through content in view mode
+- Press `ESC` to exit content view and return to monitoring
 - Press `backspace` to return to previous screens
 - Press `q` or `ctrl+c` to quit the application